base16-project/basenext/style_guide.md

 ## Compatibility with Base16

-Base17 is an evolution of Chris's [Base16 v0.2 spec](https://github.com/chriskempson/base16/blob/main/styling.md).
+BaseNext is an evolution of Chris's [Base16 v0.2 spec](https://github.com/chriskempson/base16/blob/main/styling.md).
 It still includes 16 colors.

-- Base16 schemes are not compatible Base17.
+- Base16 schemes are not compatible BaseNext.
-- Base16 schemes take only a moment to upgrade to Base17.
+- Base16 schemes take only a moment to upgrade to BaseNext.
 See [How to Upgrade](#upgrade).
-- Modern builders can often build a mixed folder of Base16 and Base17 schemes without issue.
+- Modern builders can often build a mixed folder of Base16 and BaseNext schemes without issue.

 **Changes**